 Reporting Child Abuse - Louisiana

 Under Louisiana law, certain individuals are required by law to report any known or suspected child abuse by utilizing the child abuse prevention hotline.
 Required reporters include any individual who provides health care or mental health services, any clergy, any teacher or other school employee, school coaches (including but not limited to public technical or vocational school, community college, college, or university coaches and coaches of intramural or interscholastic athletics), child care providers, law enforcement officers, commercial film developers, court appointed child advocates, youth organizations and youth activity providers.
 The type of abuse reported determines which agency is the proper authority to which report should be made.
 Persons not specifically listed by statute may report any known or suspected child abuse.
-Those persons required to report must also provide a written report of the abuse within five days and undergo mandatory training.
+Those persons required to report must also provide a written report of the abuse within five days.
+Each mandatory reporter shall obtain mandatory training.

 Child abuse is defined as any act which endangers the physical, mental, emotional or health and safety of a child, including exploitation and sexual abuse or activity.